 - Test your site to make sure that it appears correctly in different browsers.

 - Monitor your site's performance and optimize load times.
 Google's goal is to provide users with the most relevant results and a great user experience.
 Fast sites increase user satisfaction and improve the overall quality of the web (especially for those users with slow Internet connections), and we hope that as webmasters improve their sites, the overall speed of the web will improve.

-Google strongly recommends that all webmasters regularly monitor site performance using Page Speed, YSlow, WebPagetest, or other tools.
+- Google strongly recommends that all webmasters regularly monitor site performance using Page Speed, YSlow, WebPagetest, or other tools.
 For more information, tools, and resources, see Let's Make The Web Faster.
-In addition, the Site Performance tool in Webmaster Tools shows the speed of your website as experienced by users around the world.

 These quality guidelines cover the most common forms of deceptive or manipulative behavior, but Google may respond negatively to other misleading practices not listed here.
 It's not safe to assume that just because a specific deceptive technique isn't included on this page, Google approves of it.
 Webmasters who spend their energies upholding the spirit of the basic principles will provide a much better user experience and subsequently enjoy better ranking than those who spend their time looking for loopholes they can exploit.